-- Regulation 28(11) 5.7.1 Firms must conduct ongoing monitoring of the business relationship with their customers.
-Ongoing monitoring of a business relationship includes: - Scrutiny of transactions undertaken throughout the course of the relationship (including, where necessary, the source of funds) to ensure that the transactions are consistent with the firm's knowledge of the customer, his business and risk profile; - Ensuring that the documents or information obtained for the purposes of applying customer due diligence are kept up to date.
+Regulation 28(11)5.7.1Firms must conduct ongoing monitoring of the business relationship with their customers.
+Its monitoring arrangements should be risk based, driven by the nature, size and complexity of the firm's business and form part of its financial crime control framework.
+Ongoing monitoring of a business relationship includes:

+- Scrutiny of transactions undertaken throughout the course of the relationship (including, where necessary, the source of funds) to ensure that the transactions are consistent with the firm's knowledge of the customer, its business and risk profile; - Ensuring that the documents or information obtained for the purposes of applying customer due diligence are kept up to date.

 5.7.2 Monitoring customer activity helps identify unusual activity.
 If unusual activities cannot be rationally explained, they may involve money laundering or terrorist financing.
-Monitoring customer activity and transactions that take place throughout a relationship helps firms know their customers, assist them to assess risk and provides greater assurance that the firm is not being used for the purposes of financial crime.
+Monitoring customer activity and transactions that take place throughout a relationship helps firms know their customers, assist them to assess risk and provides greater assurance that the firm is not being used for the purposes of financial crime